VET Program Approval and Maintenance Procedure

 Australian Qualifications Framework AQF

-Standards for Registered Training Organisations (RTOs) 2015
+2025 Standards for Registered Training Organisations (the Standards)

 Education Services for Overseas Student (ESOS) Act 2000